Online network change point detection with missing values and temporal dependence: Optimal network change point detection with missingness and dependence

-Given the model described in \ref{assume-model}, for the task of change point detection, in this section, we propose a soft-impute-based change point estimator, with nearly-optimal theoretical guarantees.
-The sub-routine soft-imputation is presented in \ref{sec-soft-impute}, the change point analysis is conducted in \ref{sec-change-point} and the fundamental limits are discussed in \ref{sec-minimax}.
+Given the model described in \Cref{assume-model-new}, for the task of online change point detection, in this section, we propose a soft-impute-based change point estimator, with nearly-optimal theoretical guarantees.
+The sub-routine soft-imputation is presented in \Cref{sec-soft-impute}, the change point analysis is conducted in \Cref{sec-change-point}, the fundamental limits are discussed in \Cref{sec-minimax} and a special example on a Markov chain-type dynamic network is investigated in \Cref{sec:example}.